-- Maximum number of files for a single replication job: 100 million. - Maximum number of files for a replication policy that runs more frequently than once in 8 hours: 10 million. - The throughput of the replication job depends on the absolute read and write throughput of the source and destination clusters. - Regular rebalancing of your HDFS clusters is required for efficient operation of replications.
+- The maximum number of files for a single replication job is 100 million. - The maximum number of files for a replication policy that runs more frequently than once in 8 hours is 10 million. - The throughput of the replication job depends on the absolute read and write throughput of the source and destination clusters. - Regular rebalancing of your HDFS clusters is required for efficient operation of replications.